Associate Program Directors Paul J. Galardy, M.D.; Julie M. Baughn, M.D.; and James L. Homme, M.D.

 Annually, Mayo Clinic treats more than 50,000 children and adolescents, including some 5,000 hospital patients.
 Mayo Clinic pediatric and adolescent surgeons perform more than 8,000 procedures annually.

 In addition to caring for patients in their clinical practices, Mayo Clinic's faculty members are committed to teaching and facilitating the growth of medical knowledge.
-All faculty members have academic appointments in Mayo Clinic College of Medicine.
+All faculty members have academic appointments in Mayo Clinic College of Medicine and Science.
 Most faculty have published and lectured extensively and are nationally renowned in their fields.
 You have direct access to the Department of Pediatric and Adolescent Medicine faculty members throughout your training.